DylanKentish/ECM3440-python/README.md

 This style of programming is called *functional programming*.

+## Callbacks

+In Python functions, and methods, are objects.
+This means we can assign a function to a variable.

+## Wrappers and decorators

+When a decorator is applied
+to a method or function it wraps the function in another function.

+**Exercise** - write your own decorator which times the execution of functions or methods.

 ## Concurrency

 Programs that run continuously will generally need to accept new input, create output and perform some data transformation at the same time.
 This is called `concurrency` and can be achieved in numerous ways.
 This is a big subject with a lot of